-Popular, well-established Guest House business on the south side of Lerwick, Shetland's capital, within walking distance of the shore of Breiwick Bay and the centre of town, and ideally situated as a base from which visitors can explore all that the beautiful Shetland Islands have to offer.
+Popular, well-established Guest House business on the south side of Lerwick, the capital of Shetland, within walking distance of the shore of Breiwick Bay and the centre of town, and ideally situated as a base from which visitors can explore all that the beautiful Shetland Islands have to offer.

-The business comprises a large, very spacious detached house in 'walk-into' condition providing nine well-appointed, en-suite letting bedrooms, all decorated to a high standard, along with a large guest lounge and dining room enjoying a fine view, and kitchen facilities.
-There is however scope for the upper floor, effectively a 4 bedroom bungalow with a large living / dining room, being used as a family home with the lower floor which has its own separate entrance, still providing five letting rooms if required.
-Alternatively the lower floor could potentially be converted into a self-contained flat subject to the usual consents required.
+The business comprises a large detached house in 'walk-into' condition providing 9 well-appointed, en-suite letting bedrooms, all recently re-decorated to a high standard, along with a large guest lounge and dining room enjoying the fine view, and kitchen facilities, although there is scope for the upper floor, effectively a 4 bedroom bungalow, being used for owner's accommodation with the lower floor still providing 5 rooms for B & B.

 The property is offered for sale complete with all contents included allowing the new purchaser to hit the ground running from day one, with the added advantage of healthy advance bookings.

 Breiview Guest House is situated on the south side of Lerwick, Shetland's capital, an ideal location for anyone visiting or working in the town, a couple of minutes' drive or a pleasant twenty minute walk away, or wishing to explore Shetland generally given Lerwick's central position within the islands.

 The shore of Breiwick Bay, the fine beach at Sands of Sound and Clickimin Broch a popular visitor attraction are a short stroll away.

 Being the capital and main town, Lerwick has plenty to offer visitors whether it is shopping on Commercial Street, Shetland Museum, Mareel Arts / Cinema Venue, or the sports facilities at Clickimin leisure centre / swimming pool which is within walking distance.